Waiting for Joko: Indonesia's infrastructure inertia stalls builders

-JAKARTA For Indonesia's second-largest state construction firm PT Wijaya Karya Tbk (WIKA.JK), the half-year since President Joko "Jokowi" Widodo took office with promises of a massive infrastructure push has been as much about waiting as it has been about building.
+JAKARTA May 19 For Indonesia's second-largest state construction firm PT Wijaya Karya Tbk, the half-year since President Joko "Jokowi" Widodo took office with promises of a massive infrastructure push has been as much about waiting as it has been about building.

 Like its peers, Wijaya Karya had expected a revenue boost from the 290 trillion rupiah ($22 billion) the government had budgeted for infrastructure projects this year, a more than 50 percent increase from the previous year.

 Investors, equally encouraged by Widodo's five-year, $455 billion plan to beef up dilapidated facilities, have pumped money into the big four state builders.
-Shares of Wijaya Karya, PT Waskita Karya Tbk (WSKT.JK), PT Adhi Karya Tbk (ADHI.JK) and PT Pembangunan Perumahan Tbk (PTPP.JK) now trade at an average of 22.4 times their expected earnings for the next 12 months, above the average 15 times ratio for listed Indonesian firms.
+Shares of Wijaya Karya, PT Waskita Karya Tbk, PT Adhi Karya Tbk and PT Pembangunan Perumahan Tbk now trade at an average of 22.4 times their expected earnings for the next 12 months, above the average 15 times ratio for listed Indonesian firms.

 These valuations, however, look increasingly precarious as the hopes that accompanied Widodo into office last year collide with the red tape and land disputes endemic to Southeast Asia's largest economy.